christiangustavsson/robustness-under-fire/evaluation-2/README.md

 # Guide

 - /datasets: contains the target, test, surrogate, and substitute datasets for this work.
-Code for performing several tasks related to curating the available data; however, using the existing sets is advisable. **Note:** The folder contents are large.
+Code for performing several tasks related to curating the CIFAR-10 dataset; however, using the existing sets is advisable. **Note:** The folder contents are large.

 - /models/target-model: contains the target model involved in the work.
 This model can only be loaded from a package file.
 The folder also contains logs from running hyperparameter optimization for the target model.